-The only upside — and only just — is that those Senators and Representatives "primaried" out of current office is that they are now freed of captive obligations to El Maximo, and can vote against trumpy policies that they once favored — under duress.
+The only upside — and only just — is that those Senators and Representatives "primaried" out of current office are now freed of captive obligations to El Maximo, and can vote against trumpy policies that they once favored — under duress.
 After Sen. John Cornyn was kneecapped by trump in favor of fellow felon Ken Paxton in the TX senatorial primary, one would hope that Cornyn as well would join Bill Cassidy and Thomas Tillis in joining the We-done-here-fuck-trump bloc.

 Don't hold out hope for Cornyn.
 Cassidy and Tillis both have policy areas they care about from careers before politics (Cassidy, obviously, vaccination and medical professionalism more generally; Tillis, the Republican version of neoliberal corporate friendly governance).
 Cornyn is purely a product of the Texas Republican party and almost certainly will have some kind of post-Senate sinecure that requires him to not make waves.